zhiheng97/Adversarial-Example-Construction-Against-Autonomous-Vehicles/README.md

 **Undergraduate Final Year Project**

-*Completed by Loh Zhi Heng, supervised by A/P Tan Rui, and examined by A/P Douglas Maskell.*
+*Completed by Loh Zhi Heng, supervised by A/P Tan Rui, and presented to A/P Douglas Maskell and A/P Tan Rui on 8 December 2023.*

 *Special thanks to Research Associate Guo Dongfang for managing any technical difficulties, and resources required.*

+*Link to FYP Paper - https://hdl.handle.net/10356/171944*

 ---